cicsdev/cics-genapp/base/Installation.md

 1. Edit the [install.sh](bin/install.sh) script to verify the data set high level qualifier is correct.

 1. Execute the [install.sh](bin/install.sh) script to allocate data sets and copy the files.
+For example, issue `./install.sh` in the `base/bin` directory.

 1. Follow the steps described in the "Customization" section below.